Menu

 CONFIDENTIALITY:

-Max. file size: 2 MB.
+Max. file size: 8 MB.

-REPORTING TO: THERAPY MANAGER
+REPORTING TO: Service Manager

 CANDIDATE WILL:

-• Be of good character.
+• Be of excellent character.

 • Have excellent communication & interpersonal skills.